|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the Southern Comfort, orange curaçao, and lime and lemon juices.
+In a cocktail shaker, pour the Southern Comfort, orange curaçao, and lemon and lime juices.
+Fill with ice.

 - Freshly squeezed citrus juices will make a better Rhett Butler cocktail.
 For the lime, squeeze the juice of half a lime into the shaker; the lemon will require a little less juice than what half the fruit yields.